charmplusplus/charm/doc/charm++/manual.rst

 bug.

 Support for record-replay is enabled in common builds of Charm++.
-Builds with the ``--with-production`` option disable this support to reduce overhead.
+Builds with either of the ``--with-production`` or ``--disable-tracing`` options disable record-replay support.
 To record traces, simply run the program with an additional command line-flag ``+record``.
 The generated traces can be repeated with the command-line flag ``+replay``.
 The full range of parallel and sequential debugging techniques are available to apply during